RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 1. Select **Create role from selection** and select **Create**
 1. Go back to **IAM** to add a member and assign the desried roles.

-Users must log in using SSO to Redis Cloud at least once for them to be added to the team.
+Users are not added to the team until they sign in to Redis Cloud using their single-sign on (SSO) credentials.
 This cam be done by clicking on the button **manage on provider**

 ## Multi-Factor Authentication (MFA)